stereoIII6/fraxio_framework/WhitePaper.md

 + Network Fees
 ```

-## Milquidity Pools [MLQP] ERC20 / ERC721 / ERC677 / ERC1155
+## Milquidity Pools [MLQP] ERC20

-In order to swap FRX tokens in a decentral fashion, the
+In order to swap FRX tokens in a decentralized fashion, the
 Fractio framework allows its users to provide Milquidity
 by supplying MLK Tokens and FRX Tokens to a MLQPool.
 MLQP's can be run as a regular swapping pool or as a